vanhoefm/airsnitch/macstealer/README.md

 the IP address that a victim is communicating with.
 This in turn reveals the websites that a victim is visiting, which can be sensitive information on its own.

-By default, the attack does not intercept traffic _sent by the victim_, but can only intercept traffic _sent towards the victim_.
+By default, this attack does not intercept traffic _sent by the victim_, but can only intercept traffic _sent towards the victim_.
 However, an adversary can attempt subsequent attacks to also intercept traffic sent by the victim.
 In particular, by intercepting a DNS reply to the victim, the adversary can spoof a DNS reply and intercept all IP traffic both sent towards and sent by